NoMa-based WhyHotel is expanding its alternative lodging services to an apartment complex in downtown Columbia, Maryland.

 “The work they’ve done to create Merriweather’s first, high-quality apartment building as well as drive the development of its thriving business and leisure community, has been remarkable,” Fudin said.

 WhyHotel operates pop-up hotels in new luxury apartment complexes as the building works to fill the vacancies with leased tenants.
 That initial period can run 18 to 24 months.

 WhyHotel’s Juniper pop-up bring the startup’s reach to five operational locations, including a pop-up in Tysons, Virginia, two properties in Arlington, Virginia, one in Seattle and another in Houston.
 WhyHotel’s original NoMa location in D.C. and its Baltimore pop-up have closed due to partnerships ending.
+When the Ballston Quarter location in Arlington, Virginia, shutters in April, the startup will still have five locations open.
 The Juniper location will be the startup’s second Maryland pop-up.

 “Launching a new pop-up hotel in Columbia’s Merriweather District enables us to continue expanding our footprint in the Washington, D.C. metro area,” Fudin said.

 This expansion comes after WhyHotel booked $20 million in Series B funding back in December, bringing the startup’s total capital raise to over $35 million since its inception.
 Last May, the company also launched a strategic business unit called Hospitality Living to work out of its San Francisco-based office.
 The unit will be dedicated to building high-rise urban developments.
 Throughout this year, WhyHotel will be announcing more national pop-up locations.